kristenvonbecker/Explorer_AI/README.md

 # Explorer AI

-Explorer AI will be an intelligent chatbot which assists and educates visitors to [The Exploratorium](https://www.exploratorium.edu/about-us), "a public learning laboratory exploring the world through science, art, and human perception."
+Explorer AI will be a conversational chatbot which assists and educates visitors to [The Exploratorium](https://www.exploratorium.edu/about-us), "a public learning laboratory exploring the world through science, art, and human perception."